 There is the availability of upgraded network security software and internal safe-practice systems but still, many firms have either outdated or unmanaged cybersecurity systems.
-Thus, they are at a higher risk of cyberattacks.
+Thus, they are at a higher risk of cyber threats.

 Below are some important Cybersecurity Threats to Law Firms:

 1. Phishing Scams:

-It is one of the most prominent cybersecurity threats to law firms.
+It is one of the most prominent law firm cyber threats.
 In this case, sensitive info is passed through digital sources.
 For Example, A scammer can easily spoof the client’s email or use false email, or any other way to impersonate the client’s login.
 The scammer can impersonate an e-sign or request to give the sensitive info or manipulate the receiver in some other way by impersonating to be a client.

 The law firm can prevent themselves by using a secure password, that is not used on multiple platforms.
 They can use double authentication to prevent themselves from attack.
 In case of any suspect, report to the network security provider immediately to take action.

 2. Hacked Email Accounts:

 Law firms are often targeted by this scam because of client-attorney relationships.
 The scammers use manipulative approaches via email to ask for transferring sensitive info and/or for payments.

 The scammer hacks an email account and targets specific contacts.
 They use the info to request ‘retainers’ from clients and request confidential data.
 This not only is fraudulent but also runs the risk of invading the privacy of the clients.
 Moreover, it can be damaging to the reputation of the law firm as well.

 Due to the advancement in technologies, these scams are becoming less in number.
 But still, these cybersecurity threats often target law firms due to the involvement of sensitive client data and transactions of hefty amounts.

 Ransomware is installed on the devices by clicking on the malicious click or downloading the infected file.
 Thus, ransomware collects all the important data from the device and sometimes, even the bank details.

 Installation of high-quality Anti-Virus software on the device is one of the best solutions to get rid of this ransomware.

 4. Data Breach: